uncbiag/uncbiag-academic-kickstart/content/authors/zhenlin-xu/_index.md

 - Graduate Students
 ---

 Zhenlin Xu is a Ph.D. student in computer science.
 He works on deep learning approaches for image registration, image segmentation, and learning robust and generalizable visual representation.
+See more about him [here](https://wildphoton.github.io/).